 Please note:

-Applicants from other Christian denominations and other faiths may attach a letter confirming membership of the faith community from their minister or religious leader.
+Applicants from other Christian denominations and other faiths may attach either a certificate of baptism or a letter confirming membership of the faith community from their minister or religious leader.

 You must complete your local authority’s online or paper application form and return it to the council offices by the closing date.
 If you do not do this you will not be offered a place.